-7.4 Show Cable Modem
+7.4 Show Cable Modem19

 The DPoE System MUST provide a CLI 'show' command to show the registration status, authentication status, operating interfaces, and the data rate (10G-EPON, 10/1G-EPON, or 1G-EPON) for a DPoE ONU based on a provided DPoE ONU MAC address.
 The DPoE System MUST support a 'show' command that shows interfaces configured on each DPoE ONU.
 The DPoE System MUST support a 'show' command that shows received optical power for each DPoE ONU.
 The DPoE System MUST support a 'show' command that shows the CPE or eSAFE address for each active CMCI and LCI on each DPoE ONU.
+The DPoE System MUST support a 'show' command that shows the CPE or eSAFE address for each active CMCI and LCI on each DPoE ONU.
 The DPoE System MUST support a 'show' command that shows the CE or DEMARC MAC address for each active MU and MI on each DPoE ONU.
 The DPoE System MUST support a 'show' command that shows the S-VLAN ID and C-VLAN ID for each active S1 interface on each DPoE ONU.